curran/Code-Hub/README.md

-# ProcessingDB
+# CodeHub
-ProcessingDB is a software development tool for JavaScript and HTML which provides:
+CodeHub is a software development tool for JavaScript and HTML which provides:

  - a browser-based code editor which allows you to save and run your code
  - the ability to save and publish of all versions of your code